Analysis of the directionality on periodic materials: Introduction

-This work presents a method to compute a qualitative descriptor of material directionality for desired frequency ranges from dispersion (hyper-) surfaces.
-This starting point is a common output when using Bloch's theorem to analyze periodic materials.
-We start by describing some generalities of periodic materials and Bloch's theorem, which is commonly used to describe the bulk behavior using a single unit cell.
+This paper introduces a novel anisotropy measure based on the dynamic behavior of the material.
+As such, it considers the material's heterogeneity and works beyond the long-wavelength regime.
+The method can be applied to a specific frequency or any chosen frequency range.
+The starting point is dispersion (hyper-) surfaces, which are a common result when applying Bloch's theorem to periodic materials.
+We begin with some generalities about periodic materials and Bloch's theorem, which is used to describe bulk behavior with a single unit cell.
 Then, we describe the propagation of waves in anisotropic elastic materials in two and three dimensions.
-Following this section, we present the proposed method to analyze the directionality of periodic materials and present some tests for the method in analytically and numerically obtained dispersion relations.
-Although all the examples presented are from the field of elastodynamics this method applies to analyze the directionality for any material that uses dispersion (hyper-) surfaces as input.
+Following this section, we present the suggested method for analyzing periodic material directionality, as well as some tests for the method in analytically and numerically obtained dispersion relations.
+Although all the examples presented are from the area of elastodynamics, this method applies to any material that employs dispersion (hyper-) surfaces as input, such as electrodynamics or quantum mechanics.